Luna Sea: 2016–2022: Luv, 30th Anniversary and Cross

 The band provided the new song "Limit" to be used as the opening theme song for the Endride anime series.
 It was released as a single on June 22, 2016.
 They performed at Makuhari Messe on October 14 and 16 as part of the three-day Visual Japan Summit.
 On December 23 and 24, Luna Sea performed The Holy Night -Beyond the Limit- concerts at Saitama Super Arena.
 A limited single of a Christmas song titled "Holy Knight" was sold only at these concerts.

 Luna Sea held a special concert at the Nippon Budokan on May 29, 2017, where Sugizo's guitar was powered only by hydrogen fuel cells, making it the first concert in history to be powered as such.
 They then headlined at the Summer Sonic Shanghai 2017 festival on August 26.
 The band's ninth studio album Luv was released on December 20.
 The equipment of all five members was powered by hydrogen fuel cells for their December 23 and 24 concerts at the Saitama Super Arena.
 The eighteen-date Luv Tour -World Left Behind- was set to begin with two concerts on January 27 and 28, 2018 at Mori no Hall 21 in Chiba, but these two concerts were rescheduled to May 23 and 24 due to Sugizo having the flu.
 Instead the tour began on February 3.
 The band hosted another two-day Lunatic Fest at Makuhari Messe on June 23 and 24, 2018.
 Performers who were not at the 2015 festival include Glim Spanky, lynch., Maki Ohguro, and The Oral Cigarettes.

 Beginning the celebration of their 30th anniversary early, Luna Sea held two concerts titled Lunatic X'Mas 2018 -Introduction to the 30th Anniversary- at Saitama Super Arena on December 22 and 23, 2018.
 The first was subtitled "Image or Real" after their 1992 tour of the same name, while the second was subtitled "Search for My Eden" after their 1993 tour of the same name; each night saw them perform songs they had not played since the original tours.
-The band's eight major label studio albums from Image to Luv were released on vinyl record for the first time on May 29, 2019.
+Ryuichi underwent surgery to remove adenocarcinoma of the lung in January 2019, and returned to work the following month.
+The band's eight major label studio albums from Image to Luv were released on vinyl record for the first time on May 29.
 That same day, a double A-side single titled "Sora no Uta ~Higher and Higher~/Hisōbi", the first and second opening themes of the Mobile Suit Gundam: The Origin - Advent of the Red Comet anime, was released.
 Luna Sea contributed a cover of TM Network's "Beyond the Time ~Moebius no Sora o Koete~" as the third opening theme of the anime.
 Anniversary concerts were held at the Nippon Budokan on May 31 and June 1, and in Hong Kong on June 7.